Bathroom Remodel vs. Refresh: How to Know What Your Bathroom Actually Needs

 AfterWhat’s Actually Different

 A refresh — sometimes called a facelift — keeps your bathroom’s existing layout and plumbing in place.
 Same drain locations, same wall framing, same footprint.
 You’re replacing what you can see: tile, vanity, fixtures, paint, maybe swapping a tub for a shower in the same location.
 The plumbing rough-in (the pipes and wiring behind the walls) stays where it is.
+Most refresh-scope work in Pinellas County doesn’t trigger a building permit, though any electrical or plumbing modification — even moving a single GFCI outlet — should be permitted under the Florida Building Code.

 Here’s how the two compare side by side: